-Table 2: Durations and Credit Equivalence for Transfer of Credits from SWAYAM-NPTEL/ other
+Table 2: Durations and Credit Equivalence for Transfer of Credits from SWAYAM-NPTEL/ other approved MOOC Courses

-approved MOOC Courses Sl.
+Sl.
 No. Course Duration Credit Equivalence

 1 4 Weeks 1 Credit

 2 8 Weeks 2 Credits

 3 12 Weeks 3 Credits

-- 13.3.9 The maximum permissible number of credits that a student may request for credit transfer from MOOCs shall not exceed 20% of the mandatory minimum credit requirements specified by the concerned Program Regulations and Curriculum for the award of the concerned Degree. - 13.3.10 The University shall not reimburse any fees/expense; a student may incur for the SWAYAM/NPTEL/other approved MOOCs. - 13.4 The maximum number of credits that can be transferred by a student shall be limited to forty percent (40%) of the mandatory minimum credit requirements specified by the concerned Program Regulations and Curriculum for the award of the concerned Degree.
-However, the grades obtained in the Courses transferred from other Institutions/MOOCs, shall not be included in the calculation of the CGPA.
+- 13.3.9 The maximum permissible number of credits that a student may request for credit transfer from MOOCs shall not exceed 20% of the mandatory minimum credit requirements specified by the concerned Program Regulations and Curriculum for the award of the concerned Degree. - 13.3.10 The University shall not reimburse any fees/expense; a student may incur for the SWAYAM/NPTEL/other approved MOOCs.

+13.4 The maximum number of credits that can be transferred by a student shall be limited to forty percent (40%) of the mandatory minimum credit requirements specified by the concerned Program Regulations and Curriculum for the award of the concerned Degree.
+However, the grades obtained in the Courses transferred from other Institutions/MOOCs, as mentioned in this Section (13.Error!
+Reference source not found.), shall not be included in the calculation of the CGPA.